sciZer0/7/v/README.md

 <h2 align="center">Context</h2>
 <p align="center">In Brief</p>

-The Worldcoin project has the potential to change very soon the promotion of global b2p projects — especially, global web projects — and the lives of billions of people significantly.
+The Worldcoin project has the potential to very soon change the promotion of global b2p projects and the lives of billions of people significantly.

 The team behind the Worldcoin project